Pine Needle Cleaning Solution

 Start by collecting as many fallen pine needles as you can, I don’t have a Christmas tree but I ended up with 2 cups of dry needles from a tree in my yard.
 Give them a quick rinse and pat dry.

-Pour the pines into a clean jar, I used an old jelly jar, and top with vinegar leaving about an inch of space.
+Pour the pines into a clean jar, I used an old jelly jar, and top with our 30% vinegar diluted to 5% (5 parts water to 1 part vinegar), leaving about an inch of space.
 Make sure your jar has a secure top so you can shake it without spilling.

 Give the jar an initial shake and store in your fridge for at least 4 weeks, shaking every two days or so.
 I usually just leave it in the fridge until I run out of my prior batch of cleaning solution.